azat-co/practicalnode/chapter6/chapter6.md

 Chapter 6
 ---------
- # Using Sessions and OAuth to Authorize and Authenticate Users in Node.js Apps
+ # Security and Auth in Node.js

-Security is an important aspect of any real-world web application.
+You know that security is an important aspect of any real-world web application.
 This is especially true nowadays, because our apps don’t function in silos anymore.
+What if I tell you that you don't have to spend days studying for security certifications or read sketchy dark-web hacker forums to implement a secure Node app?
+I'll show you a few tricks.

-We, as developers, can and should leverage numerous third-party services (e.g., Google, Twitter, GitHub) or become service providers ourselves (e.g., provide a public API).
+We can makes our apps and communications secure by using various approaches, such as token-based authentication and/or OAuth (<http://oauth.net>).
+We can leverage numerous third-party services (e.g., Google, Twitter, GitHub) or become service providers ourselves (e.g., provide a public API).

-We can makes our apps and communications secure with the usage of various approaches, such as token-based authentication and/or OAuth(<http://oauth.net>).
-Therefore, in this practical guide, I dedicate the whole chapter to matters of authorization, authentication, OAuth, and best practices.
+ In this practical book, I dedicate the whole chapter to matters of authorization, authentication, OAuth, and best practices.
 We'll look at the following topics:

 - Authorization with Express.js middleware
 - Token-based authentication
 - Session-based authentication
-- Project: adding e-mail and password login to Blog
+- Project: Adding e-mail and password login to Blog
 - Node.js OAuth
 - Project: Adding Twitter OAuth 1.0 sign-in to Blog with Everyauth (<https://github.com/bnoguchi/everyauth>)

 # Authorization with Express.js Middleware

 Authorization in web apps usually means restricting certain functions to privileged clients.
-These functions can either be methods, pages, or REST API end points.
+These functions can either be methods, pages, or REST API endpoints.

 Express.js middleware allows us to apply certain rules seamlessly to all routes, groups of routes (namespacing), or individual routes.